 Original Centre Street Bridge Lion Project

-The lion from the northeast side of the Centre Street Bridge was chosen and taken in for repairs and conservation.
-The preserved lion will be displayed in Rotary Park, on the bluff overlooking Centre Street Bridge.
+The lion from the northeast side of the Centre Street Bridge was taken in for repairs and conservation.
+The preserved lion is now displayed in Rotary Park, on the bluff overlooking Centre Street Bridge.
 From this location, Calgarians can view the original preserved lion in the park and the recast replacement lions on the bridge.

 New Location